Last Updated on March 2, 2025

 Book: The State of Affairs by Esther Perel

-Couples struggling with infidelity who want to better understand why affairs happen and how to move forward
+This book is helpful for couples struggling with infidelity who want to better understand why affairs happen and how to move forward.

 Podcast: Helping Couples Heal